kluchey/OMG/pages/MCV4U___6___3 Intersection of Line & Plane.md

 				  \end{align*}$$
 				- We have reached a contradiction.
 This means we cannot substitute the line into the plane or else we will always get a contradiction, and so the line must be parallel to the plane. logseq.order-list-type:: number
-				- We can verify if the Line and Plane are parallel by logseq.order-list-type:: number
+				- We can verify if the Line and Plane are parallel by considering the normal of the Plane, which would also be normal to the Line's direction vector if the line is in fact parallel. logseq.order-list-type:: number
+					- Line's Direction:  (1,2,2)
+					  logseq.order-list-type:: number
+					- Plane's Normal:  (2,-1,6)
+					  logseq.order-list-type:: number
 		- $\begin{cases}\left(x,y,z\right)=\left(2,14,1\right)+k\left(-1,-1,1\right)\\ 3x-y+2z+6=0\end{cases}$
 		  logseq.order-list-type:: number
 			- *Solution.*